A lot or a little?

 What parents need to know

-Parents need to know that this film is relatively free of foul language, violence, or explicit sex.
+Parents need to know that The Pelican Brief is relatively free of foul language, violence, or explicit sex.
 But one brief scene features a murder in a porno theater; the main character is shown in a heavy clinch with a boyfriend, and several characters are killed over the course of the film (though gore is at a minimum).

 What's the story?